 - Pour the warm sauce into a martini glass and serve with Town House Sea Salt Pretzel Thins or pretzel twists.

-Parmesan Artichoke Cheesecake Countdown Clock
+Let's make a Parmesan Artichoke Cheesecake Countdown Clock

 Town House Sea Salt Pretzel Thins - These crispy pretzel-flavored crackers made a fantastic crust that tasted great and had a nice crunchy texture, but you can use any crackers you like.
 If you can't find them, you can use pretzels or a sturdy cracker.

 butter - Use unsalted butter to blend with the crackers to make a savory crust.